tegola-hubs/tegola-hubs.github.com/allanton.md

 away, but we are operating over much longer distances in the highlands.

-In June 2012 Peter visited Allanton and met with a group of the "disconnected" community.
+In June 2012 Peter visited Allanton and met with Alex Neil and several members of this
+"disconnected" community.
 Our experience is that any community broadband project requires someone to set up and run the organisation (communicate with the community, keep the books, keep track of